How to protect your rights if you are going to work in the US

-All actions by your employer to punish you for attempting to assert your rights, such as threatening to report you to the immigration service or the police, are illegal.
-If your employer threatens you all the time, seek help immediately.
+It is illegal for your employer to do anything to punish you for trying to assert your rights, such as threatening to report you to the immigration office or the police.
+If your employer threatens you all the time, get help immediately.
 Remember, your safety comes first!

 - Right to pay